RobertTalbert/discretecs/Video/scripts-module-4.md

 ## 4.10

-- Counting problems can be very tricky because it's not always clear exactly what approach you should take -- might be a combination of approaches.
-And it's tempting to just start applying formulas before you truly understand the problem.
-Here are some guidelines -- not a foolproof algorithm but guidelines.
-- First use your human brain to study and analyze the problem --- play with examples --- what am I trying to do?
-- Flowchart
-  - Making a single selection from a bunch of sets?
-    - Are they disjoint or not?
-  - Making a sequence of selections with known outcomes for each?
-  - Selecting a group from a collection?
-    - Does order matter?
-  - Rearranging a list of objects?
-    - Are they all identical?
-  - Distributing identical items to different locations?
-- And realize that the right method may not be any single one of these, but a combo
-- Example: Class of 12 students and I want to split them up into 4 groups of 3.
-How many different ways to do that?
-  - Closest match in the flowchart is selecting a group from a collection, but it's not a perfect match --- 12 choose 3 is just picking one group.
-But maybe that helps.
-Think about the actual process that would take place -- I'd pick the first group, then the second, then the third, then the fourth.
-So it's a sequence of choices -- multiplicative principle.
-And each choice has outcomes, how many?
-  - First choice is picking the first group -- 12 choose 3.
-  - Second choice is picking the second group -- 9 choose 3
-  - Then 6 choose 3
-  - Then finally 3 choose 3.
-  - So first glance --- it's the product of these three binomial coefficients.
-  - But there's one subtle point: We have overcounted because this picks "group 1", then "group 2", etc. But if I put ABC in group 1 and DEF in group 2, that's the same, for me as putting DEF in group 1 and ABC in group 2.
-So I have overcounted because I am treating the ordering of the groups themselves as being different.
-That's not the case so I have to divide off by the number of ways to rearrange those groups, which is 4!.
-  - Guidelines:
-    - Use your human brain first
-    - Play with examples until you understand the process
-    - The flowchart helps, but most counting problems are a combo
-    - Beware of overcounting

 We've come to the final video in this module on combinatorics.
 We've seen a lot of different ways to formulate and solve counting problems and introduced several tools for solving them.
 As you're surely aware by now, these problems can be very tricky.
 Solutions that seem perfectly logical might contain hidden assumptions or incorrect interpretations that might lead to a solution that overcounts, or undercounts, or just isn't even the correct approach at all.
 In this video, we're not going to introduce any new concepts or tools but instead just review some problem-solving concepts that will help you stay on the right track when working a combinatorics problem, or any other kind of problem.